 - A newly adopted older cat may feel lonely because she’s used to the company of other cats at the shelter — especially if she had bonded with a particular friend.

-- She’s disturbed by something she sees outside — likely another cat.
+- Something she sees outside — likely another cat — disturbed her.

 How to stop cat meowing at night

 As you can see, there are many reasons for a cat meowing at night.
 But, thankfully, getting shut-eye might be easier than you think.
 Here are some ways to stop a cat meowing at night: